poudyalankit/UniTalk/README.md

 ### Frontend

 1. Create a Firestore database on Google Firebase.
-2. Install the required dependencies:
+2. Install the required dependencies using
    ```bash
    npm install
    ```

-3. Create an `environment.ts` file inside the `src/environments` folder which will include your Firebase environment variables.
+6. Create an `environment.ts` file inside the `src/environments` folder which will include your Firebase environment variables.
 For example:
    ```typescript
    export const environment = {
        production: true,